ICS4UComputerScience/Javascript-Game/README.md

 # Barrier Game

-This is a javascript game created in the ICS4U course to demonstrate the use of javascript.
+This was a javascript game created in the ICS4U course to demonstrate the use of javascript.

-There is minimal HTML and CSS also being used.
+There is minimal HTML and CSS being used.

 ### How to play